bruceble/Mu-S-I-C-A/README.md

   * OpenCV

 ## Phase II (in progress...)
-Tested mlpack machine learning library with its dependencies and cmake *Libraries/Packages Used
+Tested mlpack machine learning library with its dependencies and cmake <br />
+*Libraries/Packages Used
   * mlpack
   * Armadillo